sijingzhangzsj0604/docs/docs/cloud/guides/traffic-management/proxy-rewrite.md

 ### Rewrite HTTP Method

-Let's create the Proxy Rewrite plugin (on the `anything` API) in which we rewrite the HTTP method to `GET`.
+Let's create the Proxy Rewrite plugin (on the `anything` route) in which we rewrite the HTTP method to `GET`.

 ![Proxy Rewrite Plugin Rewrite HTTP Method](https://static.apiseven.com/2023/01/03/63b3dec90bcd0.png)